RuochongShen/MAST90108/Minute_Jan08.md

 **To do:**
  - First learn to use the transformer model and output without explanation
- - Construct matrix of probability of transform from one  action  to the next action: 47*47*3 (next action, next second action, next third action)
+ - Construct matrix of probability of transform from one  action  to the next action: 47\*47\*3 (next action, next second action, next third action)
+ - Further tasks above

 ## Additional Notes
 NA